 Tips for cooking the tastiest ricet

-• Prefer using dry beans over canned ones.
+- Prefer using dry beans over canned ones.
 Soaking the beans before cooking will help greatly reduce the cooking time.
 During soaking, oligosaccharides, which are responsible for bloating and creating gas after consuming bean dishes, will usually dissolve in the water.
-That’s why the water in which the beans were soaked needs to be discarded and beans rinsed under fresh water before cooking.
+That’s why the water in which the beans were soaked needs to be discarded and the beans rinsed under fresh water before cooking.

 Storage and canning